 AI procurement software is useful when it changes the workflow.
 It is theater when it sits beside the same manual workflow and summarizes text.

-That distinction matters because every procurement product now claims AI.
+That distinction matters because many procurement products now claim AI.
 Some of it is real.
 Some of it is a chatbot bolted onto a database the operator still has to maintain.

-For SMBs, the test is simple: does the AI reduce the number of times a human has to read, retype, reconcile, or chase supplier information?
+For operators, the test is simple: does the AI reduce the number of times a human has to read, retype, reconcile, or chase supplier information?

 The two kinds of AI procurement